taylor-swift-13/SESpec/README.md

-# ASGSE
+# SESpec

-ASGSE is a toolkit designed for end-to-end generation of ACSL specifications for C programs.
-It is submitted as an FSE 2026 artifact for "Integrating Symbolic Execution with LLMs for Automated
+SESpec is a toolkit designed for end-to-end generation of ACSL specifications for C programs.
-Generation of Program Specifications".

-### Overview of ASGSE
+### Overview of SESpec

 ![workflow](./images/workflow.png)